TudorDasc/Intrusion_detection_laboratory/README.md

 # Intrusion_detection_laboratory
 This repo provides the detailed investigation report in which the intrusion clues are explained.
 This investigation was based on the Windows and Sysmon logs of a machine that was affected by a malicious file.
 All the TTPs discovered are presented and correlated to the MITRE ATT&amp;CK.

+Additionally, at the end of the report, there are several signatures for detection that we proposed to mitigate future intrusion attempts.